robbinjanssen/home-assistant-omnik-inverter/README.md

 - `sensor.solar_power_total` (kWh)

 ### My inverter doesn't show any output when I go to the URL.

+> Use this if you have an Omnik Inverter 2k TL2.

 Some inverters use a JSON status file to output the values.
 Check if your inverter outputs JSON data by navigating to: `http://<your omnik ip address>/status.json?CMD=inv_query&rand=0.1234567`.